phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 categories:
 ---

-Would this work, urgh ?
+Would this work, yet ?